 It is in the word.
 It is a hidden secret.
 Not many people know about it.
 So it´s you and some Sri Lankan people taking a swim in the ocean.
 If you want the beach almost for yourself and you like to body surf with waves, this is the place to be.
 Talalla and Mirissa were the two most luxurious places we stayed in Sri Lanka.
 It was for a special occasion, celebrating a 30th Birthday Party.

 You like to surf?
 You like to party on the beach?
 Oh right and welcome to Hikkaduwa Bay the place to have fun and maybe meet some other foreigners as well.
 Here you can go for a swim or a surf – the choice is yours.
 It´s a nice place if you want a bit more action.
 Yes, Sri Lankan boys and foreigners come all together to help the local fishers with their boats.
 What a community.
-We had a crazy beach party there, it was super fun.
-A lot of dancing, Coconut Arrack drink and lion beer.
+We had a crazy beach party there; it was super fun.
+A lot of dancing, Coconut Arrack drink, and lion beer.

 We also went to a tea factory and got an introduction to the whole process.
 Of course a lot of tea tasting, so much good tea.
-I´m a big coffee person but in Sri Lanka there was always room for tea.
-In Ella there were some really good massages for after long days hiking.
-We didn’t hike so much but there is always a need for a massage.
-We had dinner at some street restaurants with rice and curry ( 3 vegetarian dishes and 2 fish dishes).
+I´m a big coffee person, but in Sri Lanka, there was always room for tea.
+In Ella, there were some excellent massages for after long days hiking.
+We didn’t hike so much, but there is still a need for a massage.
+We had dinner at some street restaurants with rice and curry ( three vegetarian dishes and two fish dishes).
 Pumpkin Curry is a must try!
-And also we got an introduction on how to drive a tuk tuk.
+And also we got an introduction on how to drive a tuk-tuk.

-You like the beach?
-You like drinking coconuts and watch whales?
+Do you like the beach?
+Do you want to drink coconuts and watch whales?
 Then this is the place for you.
 Maybe one of the best stops in Sri Lanka.
-Here you can really relax and have a vacation feeling for some days.
-The ocean is nice and the waves are gentle but still there is an option for surfing.
-If you´re not in to that then you can do some serious good yoga there.
+Here you can relax and have a vacation feeling for some days.
+The ocean is excellent, and the waves are gentle, but still, there is an option for surfing.
+If you´re not into that, then you can do some serious good yoga there.
 Or just read a book.
 Or eat a lot of seafood and local curry.

-We had a company with two Sri Lankan friends that followed us because they wanted to do it for their Buddhist believes.
+We had a company with two Sri Lankan friends that followed us because they wanted to do it for their Buddhist beliefs.
 It took us 3 hours to get up.
-When we arrived at the top, we had to take our shoes of because we were walking on holy ground.
+When we arrived at the top, we had to take off our shoes, because we were walking on holy ground.
 Then we walked through the temple and rang the bell – one time for each of us.
-One of our friends rang the bell three times, since this was his third time to climb the Adam´s peak.
+One of our friends rang the bell three times since this was his third time to climb Adam´s peak.
 We made the goal, which is to be at the top of the mountain at sunrise.
-We had a beautiful experience listing to the prayers when the sun was rising, giving us a new day in life.
-See more pictures.
+We had a beautiful experience listing to the prayers when the sun was rising, giving us a new day in the life.

 Yala – Bundala National Park

 Here you can watch the wildlife of Sri Lanka.
 It was fun.
 We watched a lot of animals that morning.
 Yala has the highest leopard concentration in the world.
-My friends did see one but I was too slow to catch it as it was running away very fast.
+My friends did see one, but I was too slow to catch it as it was running away very fast.
 We also watched wild elephants.
 As Wikipedia says; “Tourism generates noise and air pollution in the park, but also generates money and therefore helps to justify the National Park.”
-They did respect the animals and nature, which is really nice for the animals and their future.
+They did respect the animals and nature, which is nice for the animals and their future.

-As my friends discovered from the back of a tuk tuk:
+As my friends discovered from the back of a tuk-tuk:

-Love is honey and life is Jolly
+Love is Honey & Life is Jolly

-If you want to read more about Sri Lanka and what it has to offer, I recommend the Sunshinestories blog, they live in Sri Lanka.
+If you want to read more about Sri Lanka and what it has to offer, I recommend the Sunshinestories blog; they live in Sri Lanka.